ansys/pymotorcad/doc/source/methods/index.rst

 Geometry objects and functions
 ------------------------------
-The ``ansys.motorcad.core.geometry`` library contains geometry objects and functions that provide geometry functionality in Python.
+The ``ansys.motorcad.core.geometry`` library contains geometry objects and functions that provide geometry capability in Python.
 Geometry objects and functions are used for defining and modifying Adaptive Templates geometries in Python.
 For descriptions of the objects and functions, see :ref:`ref_geometry_functions`.